mshea/lazy_gm_tools/5e_monsters/monsters_md/giant-leech.md

 ### Special Abilities
 - **Amphibious:** The leech can breathe air and water.
 ### Actions
 - **Bite:** Melee Weapon Attack: +5 to hit, reach 5 ft., one target.
 Hit: 5 (1d4 + 3) piercing damage, and the leech attaches to the target.
 While attached, the leech doesn’t attack.
-Instead, at the start of each of the leech’s turns, the target loses 5 (1d4 + 3) hp due to blood loss.

-The leech can detach itself by spending 5 feet of its movement.
+Instead, at the start of each of the leech’s turns, the target loses 5 (1d4 + 3) hp due to blood loss.<br><br>The leech can detach itself by spending 5 feet of its movement.
 It does so after it drains 15 hp of blood from the target or the target dies.
 A creature, including the target, can use its action to detach the leech.